SecureNet

 # Rule 3: Allow internet access

-This pattern means a device on your IoT VLAN can reach the internet and talk to other IoT devices, but it cannot reach your computers, your NAS, your admin network, or any other VLAN.
+A device on the IoT VLAN can reach the internet and talk to other IoT devices, but it cannot reach your computers, your NAS, your admin network, or any other VLAN.
 Period.

 Attack Scenarios Prevented